google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 4/10

-Verdict: Excellent brand overall, but cold weather is not a strong suit.
+Verdict: Excellent brand overall — cold weather is not a strength.
 Best for 3-season camping, not alpine use.

 Feature by feature